Pluginsite using Maven and Eclipse Aether

 the

-• Most common variant of the possible behaviors of the system — interaction via the API.
-Most often it is the interface of external influence on the system, for example, SOAP, REST API, etc. This approach is quite limited and often does not allow time to react to internal events of the system.
+- Most common variant of the possible behaviors of the system — interaction via the API.
+Most often it is the interface of external influence on the system, for example, SOAP, REST API, etc. This approach is quite limited and often does not allow time to react to internal events of the system. the

-• a More complicated but more interesting is the approach of the internal API that allows you to get feedback from processes occurring in the nucleus.
+- a More complicated but more interesting is the approach of the internal API that allows you to get feedback from processes occurring in the nucleus.
 If the first interface has the most modern services, the latter is often implemented via a feedback mechanism (e.g., Push notifications or hooks).
-But it is not always convenient and reliable, besides I want to find a more General approach to the problem, while hooky is good for solving a specific narrow task.
+But it is not always convenient and reliable, besides I want to find a more General approach to the problem, while hooky is good for solving a specific narrow task. the

-• Another way to expand the system "from within" is the mechanism of plug-ins (plug-ins).
+- Another way to expand the system "from within" is the mechanism of plug-ins (plug-ins).
 It allows you to get feedback from the system directly from inside a running process.
 This approach is widely known and well established in many known applications.
 It came to us when we needed to add a mechanism to dynamically extend the functionality of the main application.

 Our system is completely built on Java.
 There are many great examples of extensible applications built on this platform.
 One of the most famous libraries that allow you to create a flexible architecture of a Java application is OSGi.
 However, the use of this library creates additional complexity in the implementation of the application itself imposes a number of restrictions and adds a large number of often unnecessary features.
 In addition, we are actively using Maven infrastructure to build and release services, run automated tests, build reports and download them to the remote repository, etc. So it was decided to try to implement a plugin system using Maven.
 Maven allows you to collect the artifact that contains the compiled version of the plugin to specify all the dependencies needed to run it, and install it in a remote repository, where it will be available for download.
 This is very useful when a plugin is a small piece of functionality that actively use third-party libraries in their work.